 The lawsuit notes that the plaintiff seeks “equitable relief and to recover economic damages and restitution.”
 It also notes that there were violations of the Tennessee Products Liability Act.
 This includes a failure to warn, a breach of contract, a breach of implied warranty and merchantability, and unjust enrichment.

 Throughout the United States, there have been similar lawsuits to the aforementioned one.
 Missouri resident James Jones filed an MDL class action lawsuit in the U.S. District Court for the Eastern District of Missouri on September 11th.
-The lawsuit was filed against ZHP and other valsartan manufacturers and distributors.
-Mr. Jones brought this lawsuit because the generic valsartan drugs he was taking contained NDMA.
+He filed suit against ZHP and other valsartan manufacturers and distributors.
+Mr. Jones brought suit because he took generic valsartan drugs containing NDMA.

 New York Lawsuit

-On August 16th New York residents Elizabeth Duffy and John Duffy filed a lawsuit against Valsartan manufacturer’s Solco and Prinston and distributors Walgreens and Throggs Neck Pharmacy.
-It was filed in the U.S. District Court for the Southern District of New York.
+On August 16th New York residents Elizabeth Duffy and John Duffy filed suit against Valsartan manufacturer’s Solco and Prinston as well as distributors Walgreens and Throggs Neck Pharmacy.
+They filed in the U.S. District Court for the Southern District of New York.
 Walgreens sold the contaminated products to John Duffy, while Throggs Neck sold contaminated products to Elizabeth Duffy.

 What Should I Do If My Valsartan Medication Is on the Recall List?

 If your medication is included in the recall list, continue to take your medication.
-Cancers take many years to finally develop.
+Cancers take many years to fully develop.
 However, please contact your doctor, pharmacist, or other healthcare professional.
 They should provide the best option for you.
-They may either provide a valsartan medication that is not on the list or alternative forms of treatment.
+They may either provide a valsartan medication that is not on the list or treatment alternatives.

 If you have been taking one of the recalled valsartan drugs manufactured by Teva or Solco Healthcare and you have cancer, you should contact Miller & Zois to discuss whether you have a potential claim.
 Get a free online consultation.